-Companies that specialize in mechanical engineering and electronics are some of the driving forces in today’s economy.
-The quality of their highly individualized products and projects, which is based on excellent development work, has given them a top-notch international reputation.
-Their edge in quality and innovation requires a firm commercial foundation – in a business characterized far more by individual projects than by series production.
-This in turn produces some specific entrepreneurial tasks.
+Companies that specialize in mechanical engineering and electronics are among the key drivers in today’s economy.
+With a reputation around the world for quality and innovation, industrial goods manufacturers need a firm commercial foundation in a business characterized more by individual projects than by series production.

-- A project-based business with individual products and solutions versus a faster, more flexible, more reliable, and more favorably priced delivery system: how do we manage this balancing act?
+- How do we manage the balancing act between being a project-based business with individual products and solutions and being a faster, more flexible, more reliable and more favorably priced delivery system?

 - How can we reduce waste and costs on a lasting basis?

-- What working conditions do our engineers need to become even more efficient and innovative?
+- What working conditions will help our engineers become even more efficient and innovative?

-- How do we localize hidden strengths to provide an additional boost to innovation?
+- How do we maximize our strengths to boost innovation?